Trictonicmp/math-magicians/README.md

 # Math Magicians

-> Math MAgicians is a website for all fans of mathematics that allows users to make simple calculations and read a random math related quote.
+> Math Magicians is a website for all fans of mathematics that allows users to make simple calculations and read a random math related quote.

 ## Built With

 - Languages: HTML, CSS, JsvaScript
 - Frameworks: React
-- Technologies: Linters, Git, GitHub, Jest.
+- Technologies: Linters, Git, GitHub.

 ## Live Demo (if available)
 ### soon